 A few minutes before showtime, we will send guests a link to vMix Call.
-When they click on this link and enter their names, they will be connected to us and will see themselves and the other participants.
-Our engineer will then guide them through the rest.
+When they click on this link and enter their names, they will be connected and pur engineer will step them through the rest.

 Before and after the show and during the breaks the participants will be able to talk with other.
-When you would like to shut down the connection, just press the phone icon at the bottom of the vMix Call screen.
+When you’d like to shut down the connection, just press the phone icon at the bottom of the vMix Call screen.

 To minimize connection issues, it’s a good practice to restart your computer beforehand.